rancher/terraform-provider-rancher2/README.md

 Branching the Provider
 ---------------------------

-The provider is branched into two release lines that have major version alignment with Rancher 2.6 and 2.7.
-The `release/v2` branch with 2.0.0+ is aligned with Rancher 2.6 and `master` with 3.0.0+ is aligned with Rancher 2.7.
-Terraform provider fixes and new features will be available on `master` but only critical bug fixes will be backported to `release/v2`.
+The provider is branched into three release lines with major version alignment with Rancher 2.6, 2.7, and 2.8.
+The `release/v2` branch with 2.0.0+ is aligned with Rancher 2.6, the `release/v3` branch with 3.0.0+ is aligned with Rancher 2.7, and the `master` branch with 4.0.0+ is aligned with Rancher 2.8.
+The lifecycle of each major provider version is aligned with the lifecycle of each Rancher minor version.
+For example, provider versions 4.0.x which are aligned with Rancher 2.8.x will only be actively maintained until the EOM for Rancher 2.8.x and supported until EOL for Rancher 2.8.x.

+See the [Rancher support matrix](https://www.suse.com/lifecycle/#rancher) for details.

 Aligning major provider releases with minor Rancher releases means,